Saturday, June 22, 2024

 The two strangers were within view of one another, when the short barrel-chested hairy man, with arms like tree-trunks, took up the final verse; where the slimy horde are thrown into a pit of burning sulfur – so hot, the very rocks were molten.
 Both were face to face, looking directly into one another’s eyes as they sang the epilogue – where the people, ever grateful to be alive and safe, lay all their gold and silver at the warrior’s feet; be our King, was within the ending line.

 The people.
-Some had slowed up their passing by, to give the ballad a listen – while the country dialect was a bit lost on city people, a few individuals here and there had become no longer as lost as they’d been several moments previous.
-One such continued his walk, having just dabbed his eyes with a cloth, and stuffing it back in whatever fold he’d kept it, he was oblivious to the bits of clear scaley-whatever, which had not been on the cloth when he’d retrieved it.
+Some had slowed up their passing by, to give the ballad a listen – while the country dialect was a bit lost on city people, a few individuals here and there had become no longer as lost as they had been several moments previous.
+One such continued his walk, having just dabbed his eyes with a cloth, and stuffing it back in whatever fold he had kept it, he was oblivious to the bits of clear scaley-whatever, which had not been on the cloth when he had retrieved it.

 “Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit;” Ephesians 3:5